Vengeance Demon Hunter Tank Rotation, Cooldowns, and Abilities — Shadowlands 9.2.5

 Defensive Cooldowns for Vengeance Demon Hunter

-As a Vengeance Demon Hunter, you have one defensive cooldown.
+As a Vengeance Demon Hunter, you have two defensive cooldowns.

 Metamorphosis increases your current and maximum health by 50%, and your Armor by 200% for 15 seconds.
-It also enhances your Shear and Fracture to generate 1 extra soul and 10 extra pain.
+It also enhances your Shear and Fracture to generate 1 extra soul and 20 extra Fury.
 It has a 3-minute cooldown and no cost.

 Torment is your only taunting ability.
 It only works on a single target and has an 8-second cooldown.
 It forces the target to attack you for 3 seconds, and also increases the threat you generate against that target for the same duration.